 Identify local BIPOC-led organizations who are doing this work and see how you can support

-Step 7: Observe
+Step 7: Observe the living world around you

 The last and easiest way for you to cultivate ecological awareness by getting to know your place is to immerse yourself in nature and observe!
 This is as simple as it sounds.
 Begin by slowing down and creating more space in your life to sit, listen, watch, explore and JUST BE with nature.
 You will learn so much in a very short period of time if you create a consistent practice that gets you outside and engaging with the natural world.